Skip to content

 Horses dissipate body heat through vasodilation (the widening of blood vessels in the skin), sweating, and exhaling warm air.
 When the blood vessels of the skin dilate in response to exercise, it allows the warm blood to lose heat into the air.
 If the air temperature is near body temperature, this exchange of heat is reduced.
 Sweating can remove 25-30% of increased body heat.
 Horses working in hot, humid conditions can produce up to 30 liters (approximately 7.5 gallons) of sweat per hour.
 Horses not only lose water in sweat; they also lose electrolytes such as sodium, chloride, calcium, and magnesium.
 If the relative humidity is high, then the surrounding air already contains much water, and sweat, which produces a cooling effect, cannot evaporate.
 Horses additionally lose about 25% of metabolic heat through their respiratory tract when they exhale.

 A horse’s normal body temperature is less than 101.5° F (38.6° C).
 Exercising horses often have rectal temperatures around 103° F (39.4° C).
-Body temperature greater than 105° F is dangerous (40.5° C), and body temperatures as high as 106-107° F (41.1-41.6° C) can be fatal due to multiple organ failure.
+Body temperature greater than 105° F (40.5° C) is dangerous, and body temperatures as high as 106-107° F (41.1-41.6° C) can be fatal due to multiple organ failure.
 Clinical signs of heat stress in horses include panting, stumbling, not sweating as much as expected with elevated body temperature, depression or unresponsiveness, seizures, coma, and death.
 In cases of heat stress, cooling and rehydrating the horse are priorities.
 The most effective way to cool the horse is to repeatedly pour cool water over the horse and remove it with a sweat scraper.

 Severe heat stress or heat stroke are veterinary emergencies and require intravenous fluids and intense supportive care.
 Anhidrosis is an often overlooked problem in poorly performing horses.
 Veterinarians can perform a sweat test by injecting different concentrations of epinephrine or terbutaline under the skin and evaluating sweat production at the injection sites.